-- A96.
+- A97.
 Control activities are the policies and procedures that help ensure that management directives are carried out.
-Control activities, whether within IT or manual systems, have various objectives and are applied at various organizational and functional levels.
+Control activities, whether within IT or manual systems, have various objectives and are applied at various organisational and functional levels.
 Examples of specific control activities include those relating to the following:

-- Authorization.
+- Authorisation.

 - Performance reviews.

 - Information processing.

 - Physical controls.

 - Segregation of duties.

-- A97.
-Control activities that are relevant to the audit are: - Those that are required to be treated as such, being control activities that relate to significant risks and those that relate to risks for which substantive procedures alone do not provide sufficient appropriate audit evidence, as required by paragraphs 29 and 30, respectively; or - Those that are considered to be relevant in the judgment of the auditor. - A98.
-The auditor's judgment about whether a control activity is relevant to the audit is influenced by the risk that the auditor has identified that may give rise to a material misstatement and whether the auditor thinks it is likely to be appropriate to test the operating effectiveness of the control in determining the extent of substantive testing. - A99.
+- A98.
+Control activities that are relevant to the audit are:

+- Those that are required to be treated as such, being control activities that relate to significant risks and those that relate to risks for which substantive procedures alone do not provide sufficient appropriate audit evidence, as required by paragraphs 29 and 30, respectively; or

+- Those that are considered to be relevant in the judgment of the auditor.

+- A99.
+The auditor's judgment about whether a control activity is relevant to the audit is influenced by the risk that the auditor has identified that may give rise to a material misstatement and whether the auditor thinks it is likely to be appropriate to test the operating effectiveness of the control in determining the extent of substantive testing. - A100.
 The auditor's emphasis may be on identifying and obtaining an understanding of control activities that address the areas where the auditor considers that risks of material misstatement are likely to be higher.
-When multiple control activities each achieve the same objective, it is unnecessary to obtain an understanding of each of the control activities related to such objective. - A100.
+When multiple control activities each achieve the same objective, it is unnecessary to obtain an understanding of each of the control activities related to such objective. - A100a.
+Control activities relevant to the audit may include controls established by management that address risks of material misstatement related to disclosures not being prepared in accordance with the applicable financial reporting framework, in addition to controls that address risks related to account balances and transactions.
+Such control activities may relate to information included in the financial statements that is obtained from outside of the general and subsidiary ledgers. - A101.
 The auditor's knowledge about the presence or absence of control activities obtained from the understanding of the other components of internal control assists the auditor in determining whether it is necessary to devote additional attention to obtaining an understanding of control activities.

-- A101.
+- A102.
 The concepts underlying control activities in small entities are likely to be similar to those in larger entities, but the formality with which they operate may vary.
 Further, small entities may find that certain types of control activities are not relevant because of controls applied by management.
-For example, management's sole authority for granting credit to customers and approving significant purchases can provide strong control over important account balances and transactions, lessening or removing the need for more detailed control activities. - A102.
+For example, management's sole authority for granting credit to customers and approving significant purchases can provide strong control over important account balances and transactions, lessening or removing the need for more detailed control activities. - A103.
 Control activities relevant to the audit of a smaller entity are likely to relate to the main transaction cycles such as revenues, purchases and employment expenses.